About

 Instructions

-6. Sprinkle flour on flat surface and using floured hands shape dough into large circle, about 8″ in diameter, on prepared baking sheet.
+• Sprinkle flour on flat surface and using floured hands shape dough into large circle, about 8″ in diameter, on prepared baking sheet.
 Using a large sharp knife cut 8 triangle slices into dough.
 Gently pull apart and place 2″ apart on baking sheet.
-Alternatively if you’re having a hard time pulling the dough apart, use a large, sharp knife to make 8 triangle slices into dough.
-Bake dough for 15 minutes, then remove from oven to re-cut slices and pull apart triangles slightly.
-Bake for another 5 minutes, until edges and tops are lightly browned.
+Bake for 17-20 minutes, until edges are lightly golden.
+Alternatively if you’re having a hard time pulling the dough apart, use a large, sharp knife to make 8 triangle slices into dough, bake whole for 15 minutes, then remove from oven and re-cut slices, pull apart and bake for another 5 minutes.

 MILK – Canned coconut milk yields the best texture, however any milk will ultimately work.